woonscode/dear-diary/README.md

 # dear-diary
-Small project to learn Vue.js SFC and Git while practicing other skills
+Small personal project to learn Vue.js SFC and Git while practicing other relevant skills
 * Interaction with GitHub and version control done fully with Git
 * Environment setup done with Vue CLI